isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Peace Lily.md

 <section>
   <h4>Growing:</h4>
 	<p>Peace Lilies are low maintenance plants that can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised monthly with a balanced liquid fertiliser</a>.
 Peace lilies will wilt dramatically when <a href="/page-index/horticulture-techniques/watering/">underwatered</a> and will also quickly bounce back once they have been watered.
-As with all potted plants, regular repotting once a year will prevent it from becoming root bound.</p>
+As with all potted plants, regular repotting once a year will prevent it from becoming <a href="/page-index/plant-problems/root-bound/">root bound</a>.</p>
 	<br>
 </section>